Frantisekt/Quiz/README.md

 This program will be a short simple quiz maker.
 It will allow you to:

-*Input some questions.
+-Input some questions.
-*Input base values and score of the quiz.
+-Input base values and score of the quiz.
-*Input the options and correct answer.
+-Input the options and correct answer.
-*Display the resulting score.
+-Display the resulting score.
-*It will also have a timer with a time limit.
+-It will also have a timer with a time limit.

 ## Getting Started <a name = "getting_started"></a>